This is a Career Guide for Online Master’s in Criminal Justice Majors. Follow along to answer any questions you may have about this degree.

 A criminal justice salary can average between $12.04 per hour working as a Security Officer to a $24.54 hourly wage for a Private Investigator.
 Other criminal just careers and salaries reported include Police officers at $20.53 per hour, a Victim Advocate at $15.63 per hour, and a Fraud Investigator who can make an average of 18.23 per hour.

 What can you do with a criminal justice degree?

-There are a wide variety of jobs that graduates of a criminal justice degree program are able to hold in areas such as law enforcement, security, corrections, and in the court system, and more.
-While the entry-level positions in many cases require an undergraduate degree, and with a Masters in Criminal Justice or doctoral degree, there are more advanced career options which become available.
+There are a wide variety of jobs that graduates of a criminal justice degree program are able to hold in areas such as law enforcement, security, corrections, the court system, and more.
+While the entry-level positions in many cases require an undergraduate degree, and with a Masters’s in Criminal Justice or doctoral degree, there are more advanced career options that become available.
 Just a few of the career options available with a criminal justice degree are:

 - Police Officer or Detective

 - Correctional Counselor

 - Security Officer

 - Private Investigator